-A.6 CLASS RULES VARIATIONS
+CLASS RULES CHANGES A.6

-- A.6.1 At World, Continental or Regional Championships the notice of race and sailing instructions may change the class rules only with the agreement of the ICA and WS. - At National events the notice of race and sailing instructions may change the class A.6.2 rules only with the agreement of the NCA and the MNA. - A.6.3 At any other class events, these class rules shall not be changed by the notice of race or sailing instructions
+- A.6.1 At World, Continental or Regional Championships the Notice of Race and/or the Sailing Instructions may change the class rules only with the agreement of the ICA and WS. - At National events the Notice of Race and Sailing Instructions may change the class A.6.2 rules only with the agreement of the ICA and the respective NCA. - A.6.3 At any other class events, these class rules may be changed by the Notice of Race or Sailing Instructions only with the agreement of the ICA.